Overview

 - The area near Goodfare and Rio Grande had higher levels of grizzly bear encounters largely due to agricultural attractants such as deadstock piles.

-How can residents help make Grande Prairie a BearSmart community?
+How residents make Grande Prairie a BearSmart community

 As a resident and community member living in one of the many communities in or surrounding Grande Prairie, there are several things that you can do to help ensure that your property and your community are BearSmart.